The Role of Vitamin B6 in Compounded GLP-1 Formulations

 • Fatigue

-• Neurological symptoms (such as neuropathy, mood changes, and difficulty concentrating)
+• Certain neurological symptoms (such as neuropathy, mood changes, and difficulty concentrating)

 What the Research Suggests

-Most data on vitamin B6’s antiemetic effects come from studies on nausea associated with pregnancy and chemotherapy.
-However, the mechanism can reasonably be applied to GLP-1 therapy.
+Most data on vitamin B6’s antiemetic effects comes from studies on nausea associated with pregnancy and chemotherapy.
+However, the mechanism may reasonably apply to GLP-1 therapy as well.

-B6’s anti-nausea benefit is tied to its role in synthesizing serotonin, dopamine, and GABA.
-According to the International Journal of Molecular Sciences, these neurotransmitters help regulate nausea in the central nervous system (CNS).
+Vitamin B6 plays a role in synthesizing serotonin, dopamine, and GABA.
+According to published research, these neurotransmitters may help regulate nausea in the central nervous system (CNS).

-GLP-1 receptor agonists can trigger nausea by acting on CNS pathways.
-Because of this, some providers have asserted that B6 might mitigate these issues.
+GLP-1 receptor agonists can trigger nausea by acting on CNS pathways, which is why some providers believe B6 may help mitigate these effects.

-Individuals receiving compounded formulations with B6 may experience:
+Individuals receiving compounded formulations that include B6 may experience:

 • Improved tolerability during dose escalation